 Gifts As Super As She Is

-The Thinking: Mother's Day campaigns are a dime a dozen, and most fall into the same traps: generically emotive language, stereotypically feminine visuals, and purpose statements that feel bolted on.
-Mecca — a mother founded and led business — has always recognised that mothers are powerful, extraordinary, and spectacular.
-And that gave us something honest to say: that the world’s most super women deserve gifts just as super.
+The Thinking: Most Mother's Day campaigns fall into the same traps: generically emotive language, stereotypically feminine visuals, and bolted on purpose statements.
+Mecca has always recognised that mothers are amazing, extraordinary, and spectacular.
+And that gave them something honest to say: that the world’s most super women deserve the world’s most super gifts.

 Purpose Meets Purchase